-The Gifft Hill School Upper Campus academic program provides a college preparatory and career readiness curriculum with an emphasis on experiential learning.
+The Gifft Hill School upper campus academic program provides a college preparatory and career readiness curriculum with an emphasis on experiential learning.
 The curriculum for each course or grade level is based on the Gifft Hill School Standards for English and Mathematics, the Next Generation Science Standards for Science, and Social Studies Standards adapted specifically for Gifft Hill School to integrate a cultural and historic awareness of the Virgin Islands.
 The curriculum is responsive to the needs of the students and of the island.

-Grading and Reporting
+Grading and reporting

-Grading and reporting at Gifft Hill School provides important feedback to students and parents about progress toward mastery of course or grade level content.
+Grading and reporting at Gifft Hill School are important forms of feedback to students and parents.
 Graded assignments are used to inform students about how well they have demonstrated understanding of material and how well they have mastered discipline-specific skills.
-The grading and reporting process provides feedback to students so they can develop self-awareness, identify goal areas, and develop habits that facilitate learning.
+The grading and reporting process provides feedback to students so they can develop self-awareness and develop habits that facilitate learning.

 Parents will receive feedback on student progress in a variety of ways.
 In grades 6-12, parents and students have 24-hour access to the GHS Plus Portal (the Portal), which provides students and parents a live view of the grade book for every class.
 Parents can see grades for individual assignments, a list of missing work, and an overall grade for each course by logging into the Portal with their unique login and password.
 It is generally expected that all assignments will be graded within one week of their due dates.
 If more than one week has passed and you do not see a grade entered for work you believe was completed and submitted, please contact the teacher directly.
-Logins and passwords for the Portal are supplied each year and may be reset by contacting the Upper Campus office if they are forgotten or need to be changed.
+Logins and passwords for the Portal are supplied each year and may be reset by contacting the upper campus office if they are forgotten or need to be changed.